rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 Defaults may be set for type parameters in in traits, impls, struct and enum definitions and also methods and fns.
 They may not be set in `type` aliases.
 They also may not be set in methods and associated fns of trait impls, such defaults can only be set in the trait declaration.
 As per RFC 213, parameters with defaults must be trailing and may not be forward declared.

 The behaviour of partially supplied parameter lists is as per RFC 213, omited parameters that have a default are inferred as if filled in with `_`.
-This is relevant to this [postponed RFC](https://github.com/rust-lang/rfcs/pull/1196) that suggests extending that behaviour to non-defaulted parameters.
+This is relevant to this [postponed RFC](https://github.com/rust-lang/rfcs/pull/1196) and it's [newer incarnation](https://github.com/rust-lang/rfcs/pull/2176) that suggest extending that behaviour to non-defaulted parameters.

 ## Defaults as fallbacks for inference